 I have just moved to Indianapolis and I would like to attend Lodge?

-Phone or e-mail one of the officers and make arrangements to attend the next Lodge meeting.
+Phone or e-mail one of the officers and make arrangements to attend the next Community Dinner, held every Wednesday.

 In what kind of activites is the Lodge involved?